cybergodev/docs-site/docs/en/html/api-reference/batch.md

 ---
 title: "Batch Processing - HTML"
-description: "Concurrent batch extraction API for CyberGo HTML, including ExtractBatch, ExtractBatchFiles, WorkerPoolSize concurrency control, and BatchResult statistics."
+description: "CyberGo HTML concurrent batch extraction API reference, covering the ExtractBatch and ExtractBatchFiles families and their context variants, with WorkerPoolSize concurrency control, up to 10000 items per batch, and a BatchResult with success, failed, and cancelled counts — for large-scale concurrent HTML extraction."
 ---

 # Batch Processing